Luuk-Dev/TypeWriter/README.md

    - speed: The speed of the cursor in miliseconds.
 Default is `1000`ms.
    - size: The size of the cursor in CSS.
 You can set the size for example to `28px`.
 Default is the `larger` property value.
    - id: The id of the `style` element which will be added in the `head` element for the cursor.
 You can customize this so you will be able to find it back easy.
 Default is `TypeWriter_Effect_CSS`.
+   - enabled: Whether the cursor should be enabled or not.
+Default is `true`.
 - onend: A callback which will be called once the TypeWriter ends.
 Only available if the `loop` is set to `false`.

 ## Demo